Pacification of Algeria: First campaign against Abd al-Qadir (1835–1837)

-Second Campaign against Abd-el-Kader (1839–1847)
+Second campaign against Abd al-Qadir (1839–1847)

-Al-Qādir used the Treaty of Tafna to consolidate his power over tribes throughout the interior by establishing new cities far from French control.
+Abd al-Qādir used the Treaty of Tafna to consolidate his power over tribes throughout the interior by establishing new cities far from French control.
 He worked to motivate the population under French control to resist by peaceful and military means.
 Seeking to face the French again, he laid claim under the treaty to territory that included the main route between Algiers and Constantine.
-When French troops contested that claim in late 1839 by marching through a mountain defile known as the Iron Gates, al-Qādir claimed a breach of the treaty and renewed calls for jihad.
+When French troops contested that claim in late 1839 by marching through a mountain defile known as the Iron Gates, Abd al-Qādir claimed a breach of the treaty and renewed calls for jihad.
 Throughout 1840, he waged guerilla war against the French in the provinces of Algiers and Oran, which Valée's failures to deal with adequately led to his replacement in December 1840 by General Bugeaud.

-Bugeaud instituted a strategy of scorched earth, combined with fast-moving cavalry columns like those used by al-Qādir to take territory from him gradually.
+Bugeaud instituted a strategy of scorched earth, combined with fast-moving cavalry columns like those used by Abd al-Qādir to take territory from him gradually.
 The troops' tactics were heavy-handed, and the population suffered significantly.
-Al-Qādir was eventually forced to establish a mobile headquarters, which was known as a smala or zmelah.
-In 1843, French forces successfully raided his camp while he was away from it and captured more than 5,000 fighters and al-Qādir's warchest.
+Abd al-Qādir was eventually forced to establish a mobile headquarters, which was known as a smala or zmelah.
+In 1843, French forces successfully raided his camp while he was away from it and captured more than 5,000 fighters and Abd al-Qādir's warchest.

-Al-Qādir was forced to retreat into Morocco from which he had been receiving some support, especially from tribes in the border areas.
-When French diplomatic efforts to persuade Morocco to expel al-Qādir failed, the French resorted to military means with the First Franco-Moroccan War in 1844 to compel the sultan to change his policy.
+Abd al-Qādir was forced to retreat into Morocco from which he had been receiving some support, especially from tribes in the border areas.
+When French diplomatic efforts to persuade Morocco to expel Abd al-Qādir failed, the French resorted to military means with the First Franco-Moroccan War in 1844 to compel the sultan to change his policy.

-Eventually hemmed between French and Moroccan troops on the border in December 1847, al-Qādir chose to surrender to the French under terms that would allow him to go into exile in the Middle East.
+Eventually hemmed between French and Moroccan troops on the border in December 1847, Abd al-Qādir chose to surrender to the French under terms that would allow him to go into exile in the Middle East.
 The French violated the terms by holding him in France until 1852, when he was allowed to go to Damascus.